.

 LigoLab’s Commitment to Cybersecurity and Data Protection

-As a trusted laboratory information system (LIS system) provider, LigoLab prioritizes the security and integrity of its all-in-one medical LIS and lab billing (lab revenue cycle management) platform, ensuring compliance with HIPAA regulations and industry best practices.
+As a trusted laboratory information system (LIS) software provider, LigoLab prioritizes the security and integrity of its all-in-one medical LIS and laboratory billing (lab revenue cycle management) platform, ensuring compliance with HIPAA regulations and industry best practices.

 Its security framework is built on core principles such as confidentiality, integrity, and availability, with continuous enhancements to safeguard sensitive data at every level.